Can’t Afford A New Fridge? Here’s Some Advice To Help

 Appliance repair technicians are experts on the fridges of today as well as yesteryear.
-If you can’t afford a new fridge, they will be able to help you with any repair job on your fridge.
+If you can’t afford a new fridge, they will be able to help you with any repair job on your old refrigerator.

 #4 Use a Mini Fridge for Now

 You can use your mini fridge to store things that you can’t live without.
-They are also great for storing lunch for the kids or foods that spoil easily such as dairy products or leftovers.
+They are great for storing lunch for the kids or foods that spoil easily, such as dairy products or leftovers.

 Once you are ready to buy your new fridge, you can either use your mini fridge for parties or resell it to get some of your money back.

 - Call around to your local big-box stores and ask if they have any open box or display models for sale.
-These are like new fridges that have just been out of their box, but haven’t actually been used and are typically discounted.
+These are new fridges that have just been out of their box, but haven’t actually been used and are typically discounted.
 Those same stores will also likely have some fridges on sale.
 You can also ask about rebate programs for any of the fridges that they have in stock.

 - Check local websites like Facebook and Craigslist.
-There’s always someone who’s remodeling their kitchen and looking to get rid of an old model of refrigerator for a little money.
-You can usually talk people down on the price if you’re able to transport the fridge on your own
+There’s always someone who’s remodeling their kitchen and looking to get rid of an old fridge for a little money.
+You can usually talk people down on the price if you’re able to transport the fridge on your own.

-- You can also get in touch with local kitchen remodeling companies.
-They will occasionally be working on a job site that involves them getting rid of refrigerator and they might be willing to sell it to you
+- Get in touch with local kitchen remodeling companies.
+They will occasionally be working on a job site that involves them getting rid of a refrigerator, and they might be willing to sell it to you.